-Meet Yetunde Sanni, the software developer with an impeccable track record
+Meet Yetunde Sanni from Andela, the software developer with an impeccable track record

 The world of computer coders, especially in Nigeria, has significantly been the domain of male geeks.
 But, it’s undergone a much-needed makeover in recent years, with women getting to roll their sleeves to code.
 In recent times, we have seen some women lead the pack of female coders, one of them is Yetunde Sanni aka Yettie